Wilson-You/final-project/readme.md

-# Weather-Journal App Project
+# Travel App Project

 ## Overview

-I worked hard on this project but still feel challenging.
+This project aims to provide weather checking for users who wants go to one place for fun.

+You can enter your destination and the date, and then you can get the weather info.

 ## Instructions

-Please check the scripts and send your feedback.
+Please input correct city name and date format, otherwise, weather info will not be displayed.

 ## Extras

-Thank you for your effort.
+Thank you for using the app.